bhargavak04/Transcript-Client-App-Whisper/README.md

 - **Whisper Download**:

     -To download the Whisper model visit (https://huggingface.co/openai/whisper-small)
-    - change the self.model_path to your local path
+    - change the self.model_path to your local path in backend/transcription.py